iTwin/itwinjs-core/docs/learning/backend/CodeService.md

 [[include:CodeService.updateInternalCodeForExistinglement]]
 ```

-Note that the element's `federationGuid` must be used as the Code's GUID.
+Note that the element's `federationGuid` is the Code's Guid.

 ### Managing and Creating CodeSpecs via the CodeService API